TES5Edit/fopdoc/FO3/Records.md

 revision | uint32 | Used for revision control by the Creation Kit, if enabled. version | uint16 | ??
 unknown | uint16 | ??
-data | uint8[dataSize] | For uncompressed records, this is a sequence of fields.
+data | uint8[dataSize] | For uncompressed records, this is a sequence of subrecords.
 For compressed records, see the section below for details.

 ### Flags